-Wilsonart announces new scholarship program for Klamath Community College - NewsBreak
+Wilsonart Announces New Scholarship Program for Klamath Community College - NewsBreak

-KLAMATH FALLS, Ore. - Wilsonart, a world-class innovator of next-generation engineered surfaces, today announced a new scholarship program for Klamath Community College (KCC) students.
+Klamath Falls, Ore.
+(September 7, 2021) – Wilsonart, a world-class innovator of next-generation engineered surfaces, today announced a new scholarship program for Klamath Community College (KCC) students.
 The Wilsonart Scholarship program will provide $1,000 of funding to 8 students in specific KCC career technical programs for the 2021 – 2022 academic year.
-The announcement of the scholarship program comes on the heels of Wilsonart opening its new manufacturing facility in Klamath Falls, Ore.www.klamathfallsnews.org
+The announcement of the scholarship program comes on the heels of Wilsonart opening its new manufacturing facility in Klamath Falls, Ore.mybasin.com

 Comments / 0